cgarling/StellarTracks.jl/docs/src/basti_v2.md

 ## Data Acquisition

 The tracks will be downloaded automatically using [DataDeps.jl](https://github.com/oxinabox/DataDeps.jl) the first time you try to access them.
-The main access point we provide is [`BaSTIv2Library`](@ref StellarTracks.BaSTIv2.BaSTIv2Library), which will load and make available the full library of stellar tracks.
+The main access point we provide is [`BaSTIv2Library`](@ref StellarTracks.BaSTIv2.BaSTIv2Library), which will load and make available a set of stellar models corresponding to a specific chemical mixture and set of input physics.
 The first time you call this method, you will be prompted to download the required data files.
-The total data volume is **XX** MB.
+The total data volume is ~110 MB.
 Information on customizing the install location is available [here](https://www.oxinabox.net/DataDeps.jl/stable/z10-for-end-users/).
 The data can be uninstalled by running `using DataDeps; rm(datadep"BaSTIv2"; recursive=true)`.
 With all the tracks available, we are able to perform operations like interpolating isochrones at any age and metallicity within the BaSTIv2 parameter space.

 ## Grid Properties
 The BaSTIv2 model grid contains models for the following iron abundances:

 ```@example
-BaSTIv2.feh_grid
+println(BaSTIv2.feh_grid)
 ```

 This is a superset of all available iron abundances; not all combinations of physics and chemistry will have all these iron abundances available.
 In particular, the α-enhanced models with \[α/Fe\]=0.4 presently have a limited number of iron abundances available.